 After some internal alignment and planning, I invited 15 new brands and bottler representatives to a groundbreaking “Brand Partner Summit.”
 Our objective was to build trust, open lines of communication, initiate collaborative planning, enable dynamic execution, make the plan, and most of all, stem internal competition.

 The meeting’s theme was “Running as One.”
-We began our time together horseback riding in the Smokey Mountains – a chance for everyone to connect outside the office and get acquainted.
-After the team building exercise, we gathered for a Roles and Responsibilities dinner.
-All of the individuals shared how he or she added value to the company.
+We began our time together horseback riding in the Smokey Mountains, a chance for everyone to connect outside the office and get acquainted.
+After the team-building exercise, we gathered for a Roles and Responsibilities dinner—all of the individuals shared how they added value to the company.
 The next day, I opened the Summit with the Ben-Hur chariot practice movie scene and asked the team to consider how we begin to run as one.
 Participants started making connections and collaboration recommendations as we reviewed each other’s business updates, priorities, and plans.

-The Sales Plan solution mitigated internal competition, collaboration improved, execution excelled, and everyone hit his or her business plan.
+The Sales Plan solution mitigated internal competition, collaboration improved, execution excelled, and everyone hit their business plan.
 We ran as one.
 So much so that our Brand Partner Summit and Sales Plan were deemed a best practice and adopted by other parts of the company.

-If you’re faced with a problem like I was, I recommend you follow my seven steps to solving unsolvable problems:
+If you’re faced with a problem like I was, I recommend you follow my seven steps to solving challenging problems:

-1. Define the Problem – Articulate the problem in writing.
+- Define the Problem.
+Articulate the problem in writing.
 Distill the problem into its simplest form.
 For my above example, the problem was focus.
 Identify the implications and consequences of not solving it.
 Also, ask repeatedly why? that is a problem.
-This will help identify root causes
+This will help identify root causes.

-2. Provide Context – What is the history of the challenge you’re trying to solve?
+- Provide Context.
+What is the history of the challenge you’re trying to solve?

-3. Believe There is a Solution – Have the attitude that all problems are opportunities and that they can be addressed.
-Be creative, use your imagination and brainstorm with others
+- Believe There is a Solution.
+Have the attitude that all problems are opportunities and can be addressed.
+Be creative, use your imagination, and brainstorm with others.

-4. Identify Alternatives – It’s always best to determine multiple solutions and evaluate which one will best solve the problem
+- Identify Alternatives.
+It’s always best to determine multiple solutions and evaluate which one will best solve the problem.

-5. Develop a Recommendation – Based on your alternative evaluation, allow the best one to surface
+- Develop a Recommendation.
+Based on your alternative evaluation, allow the best one to surface.

-6. Plan and Act – Once the recommendation is made, put a plan in place and execute it
+- Plan and Act.
+Once the recommendation is made, put a plan in place and execute it.

-7. Pray – For the person of faith, I highly recommend praying and seeking God’s wisdom when faced with problems or decision making.
+- Pray.
+I highly recommend praying and seeking God’s wisdom when faced with problems or decision-making for the person of faith.
 The Bible says, “Trust God from the bottom of your heart; don’t try to figure out everything on your own.
 Listen for God’s voice in everything you do, everywhere you go; he’s the one who will keep you on track.
 Don’t assume that you know it all”.
-(Proverbs 3:5–6 – The Message)
+(Proverbs 3:5-6 The Message)

-The fastest way to gain credibility and increase your influence is to solve problems.
-If you, define the problem, provide context, believe there is a solution, identify alternatives, make a recommendation, plan and act and pray, you will become a leader who makes a positive difference.
+The surest way to gain credibility and increase your influence is to solve problems.
+If you define the problem, provide context, believe there is a solution, identify alternatives, develop a recommendation, plan and act, and pray, you will become a leader who makes a positive difference.

-After completing my short-term stint with Hershey’s Sales Development department, I was anxiously awaiting my next assignment.
-I’d invested two years learning everything about the confection business and knew that my new role could be anywhere in the US.
+After completing my short-term stint with Hershey’s Sales Development department, I anxiously awaited my next assignment.
+I’d invested two years learning everything about the confection business and knew that my new role could be anywhere in the U.S.